mgkahn/Quicken_Sankey/README.md

    - Advanced: Transfer: Exclude all ; Subcategories: Show all

 2. Run the report.
 In Quicken, report should look like this:

 ![alt text](images/QuickenReport.png)

 3. Export the report as XLSX and save in the same directory as the index.html file.
-Must save the XLSX as quicken_export.xlsx as this filename is hard coded.
+The default filename expected by the reader is quicken_export.xlsx

 ![alt text](images/QuickenExport.png)

 **WARNING: Quicken adds header and footer rows for titles and summary data to the XLSX that must be MANUALLY removed.
 The final spreadsheet should only have one workbook, Row 1 as headers, Rows2-N as single transactions.
 See quicken_sample.xlsx for final format.**

 4. Save the modified XLSX.

 5. Start the included Flask server in a separate Python virtual environment so the browser can fetch the XLSX:
    ```
    python -m venv .venv